United Kingdom

 UK Statutory Instrument 665/2023 The Russia (Sanctions) (EU Exit) (Amendment) (No. 2) Regulations 2023

-Please click here and here to go to Herbert Smith Freehill's sanction tracker pages where you can read analysis of some of the regulations in more detail.
+Please click the links here and here and here to go to Herbert Smith Freehill's sanction tracker pages where you can read analysis of some of the regulations in more detail.

 In March 2022 the UK Parliament fast tracked the Economic Crime (Transparency and Enforcement) Act 2022 (“2022 Act”).
 Among others are provisions for sanctions in Part 3.It contains amendments to the imposition of monetary penalties under the Policing and Crime Act 2017 ("PCA").Under the PCA, HM Treasury has power to impose monetary penalties for financial sanctions breaches.
 From 15 June 2022 a monetary penalty can be imposed where a person breached a prohibition or failed to comply with an obligation imposed by financial sanctions legislation.
 The 2022 Act removed the requirement for OFSI to demonstrate that a person had knowledge or reasonable cause to suspect they were in breach of a financial sanction in order to issue a monetary penalty.
 This is only in the case of civil not criminal liability.
 Further, OFSI will still be required to determine whether on the balance of probabilities, a breach or failure to comply with an obligation under sanctions legislation has occurred.